Jaffer-sadiq/GitHub-Actions/Labfiles/module2.md

    >**Note**: This GitHub Actions workflow, named "Complex Workflow," triggers push and pull request events to the main branch when the .github/workflows/conditional.yml file is modified.
 It includes two jobs: job1, which checks out the repository and runs a simple script, and job2, which runs only if job1 is successful and the event is a push, checking out the repository again and running a different script.

 1. Click on **Next** button for next Lab.

+### Summary

+In this lab, you learned about integrating Azure with GitHub actions and using if expressions in GitHub actions.